RandallZPorter/powershell-forms-workshop/README.md

 I specified a Matrix-like image for my background.
 Now my window looks like this:

 ![PowerShell ISE](https://github.com/RandallZPorter/powershell-forms-workshop/raw/master/custom_background.PNG "Custom Window")

+Once you are happy with how your window looks, we can move on to learning how to add buttons, fields, and other things.

 ## 3. Adding Clickable Objects